reTHINK-project/dev-service-framework/README.md

 npm install
 ```

-**New Way**

-To import the dev-service-framework modules now you need to do:
+To import the dev-service-framework modules:
 ```javascript

 // This is the default class exported;